kamibutt143/go-rabbitmq-management-api/README.md

 - **Channel** provides an API client for interacting with RabbitMQ channel.
 - **Cluster** provides an API client for interacting with RabbitMQ cluster.
 - **Connection** provides an API client for interacting with RabbitMQ connection.
+- **Consumer** provides an API client for interacting with RabbitMQ consumer.
 - **Definition** provides an API client for interacting with RabbitMQ definition.
 - **Exchange** provides an API client for interacting with RabbitMQ exchange.
 - **Node** provides an API client for interacting with RabbitMQ node.